* This is the Consumer Version. *

 Stopping exposure to harmful drugs and toxins and treating underlying disorders improve kidney function.

-Tubulointerstitial nephritis may be acute or chronic, and it often results in kidney failure (loss of most kidney function).
+Tubulointerstitial nephritis often results in kidney failure (loss of most kidney function).
 It may be caused by various diseases, drugs, toxins, or radiation that damages the kidneys.
-Damage to the tubules results in changes in the concentrations of electrolytes in the blood or in problems with the kidney's ability to concentrate urine.
-Problems concentrating urine causes an increase in daily urine volume (polyuria).
+Damage to the tubules results in changes in the amounts of electrolytes (for example, sodium and potassium) in the blood or in problems with the kidney's ability to concentrate urine, resulting in urine that is too dilute.
+Problems concentrating urine causes an increase in daily urine volume (polyuria) and difficulty maintaining the proper balance of water and electrolytes in the blood.

 The most common cause of acute tubulointerstitial nephritis is an allergic reaction to a drug.
 Antibiotics such as penicillin and the sulfonamides, diuretics, and nonsteroidal anti-inflammatory drugs (NSAIDs)—including aspirin—may trigger an allergic reaction.
 The interval between the exposure to the allergen that caused the reaction and the development of acute tubulointerstitial nephritis varies usually from 3 days to 5 weeks.